-The Virginia economy continued to show signs of recovery for most of FY 2020.
-However, in March 2020, the world began to react to the Coronavirus pandemic, COVID-19.
+The Virginia economy continues to show signs of stability for FY 2021.
+In March 2020, the world began to react to the Coronavirus pandemic, COVID-19.
 Both the State and County governments had completed much of the budget work for FY 2021.
 However, an economic pause created by the temporary shutdown of many businesses and governments, coupled with restrictions on travel and tourism required a complete reevaluation and assessment of state and local revenues.
 The County and School Division worked collaboratively to assess its financial position through the end of the fiscal year.